-The touchscreen shows a graphical representation of the current EQ curve for the assigned channel.
-With its band markers, numerical values and response type.
+The TFT touchscreen above the Control cells shows a graphical representation of the current EQ curve for the assigned channel with it's band markers, numerical values and response type.

 Note that a thumbnail view of the EQ curve is also made available in the PROCESSING-EQ button cell selector.